guedou/scapy-handson/solutions.md

 ## Trophy 3 - Interactions and Modifying Packets

-The following command can be used to trigger the DNS answer
+The following command can be used to trigger the DNS answer:
 ```
 $ dig @8.8.8.8 grehack.fr A
 ```